MHK213/CPP-String-Library/README.md

 C++ String Library Project

 # Description:
-This project is a custom C++ string manipulation library that encapsulates advanced string operations inside a reusable class called clsString.
+This project is a custom C++ string manipulation library that encapsulates advanced string operations inside a reusable class called clsString.<br>
-It serves as a mini replacement and enhancement to <string> by providing extended utilities for analyzing, transforming, and formatting text while practicing object-oriented programming concepts such as encapsulation, static methods, and abstraction.
+It serves as a mini replacement and enhancement to <string> by providing extended utilities for analyzing, transforming, and formatting text while practicing object-oriented programming concepts such as encapsulation, static methods, and abstraction.<br>
-I relied on OOP concepts such as encapsulation, static methods, and abstraction.
+I relied on OOP concepts such as encapsulation, static methods, and abstraction.<br>
-Functions are divided into two types: instance methods that can only be accessed via an object, and static methods that can be accessed via Clsstring::FunctionName().
+Functions are divided into two types: instance methods that can only be accessed via an object, and static methods that can be accessed via Clsstring::FunctionName().<br>
-The logic is implemented from scratch and does not rely on pre-defined functions in the String library.
+The logic is implemented from scratch and does not rely on pre-defined functions in the String library.<br>

 # Some Functions Used:
 - Split String